h2o-creator/refactored-palm-tree/README.md

     - Users have auto-generated avatars based on ther id
 - Polls system
     - All the polls have the same question: Would You Rather?
-    - Polls have two options only that users can choose from
+    - Polls have two options only that users can choose from (and create, for new polls)
     - Users can ask questions and others are able to answer them (following the rules of the game)
     - Users who have voted are able to view poll results
     - Users MUST un-vote before they can vote for the other option